Heading Back To Cuba

 A walking tour of old town Havana provided us with an interesting mix of grand architecture, history and statue art.

-We were glad to visit Havana on our cruise to Cuba for the holidays.
 But nature decided that our Cuba plans needed to be mixed up.
 Gale force winds and a major storm kept us in port for a few extra hours.
 And the path of the storm caused the captain and head office to re-assess the path around Cuba.
 In the end, safety won out and the path and our ports was reversed.